grotter/CarLoc/README.md

-A web app for viewing car location and street sweeping data using a [Metromile Pulse](https://www.metromile.com/blog/pulse-device/) device.
-Works with [PriusNotify](https://github.com/grotter/PriusNotify/) for custom notifications and overrides.
+A web app for viewing car location, street sweeping data and fuel levels (when available) using a [Metromile Pulse](https://www.metromile.com/blog/pulse-device/) device.
+Works with [CarNotify](https://github.com/grotter/CarNotify/) for custom notifications and overrides.

 ### GET parameters